CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 #### Login Banner

-To prominently disclose the security and restrictions in place on your switch, enable login banners for all users so that upon login, each user sees your text message.
+To prominently disclose the security and restrictions in place on your switch, enable login banners for all users so that they see your text message upon login.
 Proper disclosure of your security policies upon login can help rule out legal defenses for inappropriate use of the equipment.
 Consult with the legal representative in your organization to obtain the proper wording of the login banner message.

 To enable a login banner for all SSH login sessions: